metafizzy/packery/notes.md

 <!-- animation
 1. set transform to new destination
 2. once element reaches destination, remove transform, set top/left -->

+## Bugs

+you can drag an item on to a previous dragged item while that previous dragged item is still transitioning Drag one item then another will set crazy offsets

 ## options